 Symptoms of Hypertension

 Hypertension is a silent disease and there are no specific symptoms associated.
 In fact, many persons with high blood pressure are not even aware that they have this condition.

-However, extremely high blood pressure may lead to some symptoms like headaches, dizziness, nausea, vision problems, breathing troubles, irregular heartbeat, epistaxis and blood in urine.
+However, extremely high blood pressure may lead to some symptoms like headaches, dizziness, nausea, vision problems, breathing troubles, irregular heartbeat, epistaxis and blood in the urine.

 The clinical features may be due to the elevated BP itself, target organ involvement or due to underlying disease, as in secondary hypertension.

 Diagnosis of Hypertension

 Hypertension can be diagnosed simply by measuring the blood pressure with a device called a sphygmomanometer which consists of an arm cuff, dial, pump, and valve.
 Digital devices for measuring blood pressure are available.
 The measurement of blood pressure involves recording systolic and diastolic values.